jp06/wc3-dota-info-api/README.md

-# wc3-dota-info-api
+# WC3 DotA Info API

 Simple Express API server for serving Warcraft III resources hero models, textures and icons.
-Back end part of [wc3-dota-info](https://github.com/jp06/wc3-dota-info) web app.
+Back end part of [WC3 DotA Info](https://github.com/jp06/wc3-dota-info) web app.

 ## How to use

 1. Run `npm install` once first.

 2. Download this sample resource assets archive and extract the contents to the `resources` directory, this contains the data and resources for 7.00e4 and files from RoC and TFT.
 The only BLP files that have their WEBP counterpart are the button icons.
-If you need to add more resources, [refer to here](http://).
+If you need to add more resources, [refer to here](https://github.com/jp06/wc3-dota-info-api/tree/main/resources#readme).

 3. Run `npm start` to start listening to requests.